 I have to say, I'm not sure why you'd opt for the DVX over the A1.

 Don't get me wrong; I'm all about the mojo.
-But at that price point . . .LEARN FILMMAKING -- DIGITAL DOWNLOADS of great training programs!
+But at that price point . . .LEARN FILMMAKING -- DIGITAL DOWNLOADS OF GREAT PROGRAMS!

 WRITING FOR TELEVISION ARTICLE